citp/privacy-policy-historical/s/sp/spi/spigit.com.md

-> *The following text is extracted and transformed from the spigit.com privacy policy that was archived on 2012-03-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120306095827id_/http%3A//www.spigit.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spigit.com privacy policy that was archived on 2012-11-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121110044155id_/http%3A//www.spigit.com/privacy) for the most accurate reproduction.*

-# Privacy | Spigit
+# Spigit | Privacy

 ## Privacy Statement